Latest GST Rates on Vehicles (Sept 22, 2025): Cars, Two-Wheelers and Commercial

 • Base price calculation: The ex-showroom price serves as the base for applying the GST and cess rates.

 • GST rate application: GST is applied depending on the vehicle type and specifications.
-For example, electric vehicles attract a GST rate of 5%.
-While small petrol-engine vehicles come with a 28% GST and 1% cess fee.
+For example, smaller passenger vehicles now attract an 18% GST, while SUVs and luxury vehicles have a single 40% GST.

 • Compensation cess addition: For certain vehicles such as SUVs and large passenger vehicles, a compensation cess is usually added to the applicable GST rate.